-Co-coaching explores the difficulties faced by employers and their neurodiverse colleagues.
+Co-coaching explores the issues faced by employers and their neurodiverse colleagues.
 It helps them to find new ways to communicate and work together.
-Co-coaching is often used where the work performance difficulties have escalated into a performance management process, and is usually delivered alongside other adjustments.
+Co-coaching is often used when work performance difficulties can escalate into a performance management process and is usually delivered alongside other adjustments.

 - Why is this needed?

 Many of our clients’ employers are unaware of how neurodiverse conditions affect their colleagues and the difficulties faced by those with:

 - Acquired Brain Injury

 - Dyslexia & DCD

 Our clients are sometimes unaware as well, which means that they haven’t asked for help for they need.
 They are only aware of how stressed they are and how no-one seems to be able to help.
 This can cause a lot of stress and frustration on both parts.